 The Company's supply chain includes 25 distribution centres across Canada.
 Third party logistics service providers are used at several of these distribution centres.
 The Company uses various modes of transportation, including its own trucking fleet and third party common carriers, railways and ocean carriers.
 The Company is not dependent on any one of these third party providers.

 The Company also strives to source its products in a responsible way.
-For further details please see "Corporate Social Responsibility and Environmental Polices" on page 10.
+For further details please see "Environmental, Social and Governance" on page 11 of this AIF.

 2.2.5 Retail Competitive Environment